zenaan/quick-fixes-ftfw/keyboard/README-ZenTron.md

 screenshot of layer zero "0" (160K)](ZenTron-Oryx_full-1228x845.png).

-Your incredibly humble author's "scratch pad" layout which has a small number of quirky changes and also has the Qwerty-LFO and Colemak-LFO layers removed, can be found [in Oryx here](https://configure.ergodox-ez.com/ergodox-ez/layouts/QaRAV/latest).
+Your incredibly humble author's "scratch pad" (and daily use) layout which has a small number of quirky changes and also has the Qwerty-LFO and Colemak-LFO layers removed, can be found [in Oryx here](https://configure.ergodox-ez.com/ergodox-ez/layouts/QaRAV/latest).

-Here are "keyboard only" screenshots of the primary layers (the 3 caps lock lighting layers not included):
+Here are "keyboard only" screenshots of the primary layers (the 3 caps lock lighting layers not included) - just note that the NumPad layer screenshot is out of date, the latest stable version has moved to the LHS and RHS being symmetrical, with extra punctuation now on one layer above:
  - Layer 0 [ZenTron-1210x452.png](ZenTron-1210x452.png) (96K)
  - Layer 2 [Qwerty_LFO-1210x452.png](Qwerty_LFO-1210x452.png) (96K)
  - Layer 4 [Colemak_LFO-1210x452.png](Colemak_LFO-1210x452.png) (95K)